whizzml/examples/model-per-category/readme.md

 root node is performed first *by hand*, dispatching then to the adequate submodel to finish the prediction.

+It is also possible to evaluate the composed model, using the corresponding [evaluation script](evaluation).
+As the prediction scripts, this evaluation script takes as input the identifier of the execution that created the models to be evaluated and a test dataset (as any other evaluation would: for instance, you could perform a 80-20 split of your original dataset and pass the 80% dataset to `create-category-models` and the 20% one to `evaluation`).

 ## How to install

 ### Using bigmler